-Vegan players wrestle with the moral dilemma of using animal products endemic to traditional violins and bows
+Vegan string players sometimes wrestle with the moral dilemma of using animal products endemic to traditional violins and bows.

 “I am the worst vegan ever because I play cello,” writes a guilt-laden blogger (aka veganeurotica), who goes on to list the animal parts in her instrument.
 For musicians who struggle to have a life free of eating or using animal products, using instruments and bows made of animal parts is a dilemma that requires some players to seek alternatives or even consider the possibility of giving up playing entirely.